voucherifyio/voucherify-js-sdk/packages/sdk/CONTRIBUTING.md

 ## Types structure

-We can recognise following types in SDK:
+We can recognise the following types in SDK:
 - **0-level Types**, used in SDK methods, directly describe the parameters and returned values.
   - **Subtypes of 0-level Types**, used in situations where a 0-level type can have different forms, e.g. when you need to use Union types or create a type that will be the basis of an array.
 - **Domain Types**, describing fundamental domain building blocks used in Voucherify.